Police

 Entry and exit conditions can change at short notice.
 Contact an Embassy of the Republic of Guinea for details about visas, currency, customs and quarantine rules.

-You need a valid yellow fever vaccination certificate to enter Guinea.
-You may be asked to show it when you leave.
+You'll need a valid yellow fever vaccination certificate to enter Guinea.
+Some airlines may want to see one when you leave.

 You may need a valid yellow fever vaccination certificate to travel to other countries after visiting Guinea.